Ellen Barkin

 In 1998, Barkin received a Primetime Emmy Award for her performance in the television film Before Women Had Wings.
 In 2011, she received the Tony Award for Best Featured Actress in a Play for her Broadway theatre debut in The Normal Heart.
 From 2016 until 2019, she played the leading role of Janine "Smurf" Cody on the TNT drama series Animal Kingdom.
 From 2012 until 2013, she played the leading role of Jane Forrest on the NBC sitcom The New Normal.

 Her producing credits include the films Letters to Juliet, Shit Year (both 2010), and Another Happy Day (2011).

 Early life

-Barkin was born in The Bronx, New York, the daughter of Evelyn (née Rozin), a hospital administrator who worked at Jamaica Hospital, and Sol Barkin, a chemical salesman.
-Her family was Jewish; they had emigrated from Siberia and the Russian–Polish border.
+Barkin was born on April 16, 1954, in the Bronx, New York, the daughter of Evelyn (née Rozin), a hospital administrator who worked at Jamaica Hospital, and Sol Barkin, a chemical salesman.
+Her family is Jewish; they emigrated from Siberia and the Ukrainian–Polish border.

 Barkin lived in Flushing, New York, and attended Parsons Junior High School.
-She received her high-school diploma at Manhattan's High School of Performing Arts.
+She received her high school diploma at Manhattan's High School of Performing Arts.
 She then attended Hunter College and double majored in history and drama.
 At one point, Barkin wanted to teach ancient history.
 She continued her acting education at New York City's Actors Studio.
 According to Time, she studied acting for 10 years before landing her first audition.